surabhiranavat/Viking2_instructions/docs/source/aMeta.rst

 Running the test
 ------------

-8. Submit the test job by sbatch rather than running it directly on the login node (shell script here)
+8. Submit the test job by sbatch rather than running it directly on the login node.

+Example shell script:

 .. code-block:: console